 Once the project has been added and synchronized, you are ready to add your CI pipeline.
 If you want to test every change introduced to the repository, set the trigger mode to On push and the wildcard to

 *.
-This way every push the repo will trigger the pipeline, regardless if it's a branch, a tag or a pull request.
+This way every push to the repo will trigger the pipeline, regardless if it's a branch, a tag or a pull request.

 You can limit the pipeline to specific refs.
 For example, if you want to limit it branches, the pattern will look like this: